Book Cover, Unpacking, woman's body with wild cats on leashes

 Jenna Marvin

-Jenna's researchfocuses on the history of American photography from the nineteenth century to the present with an emphasis on photography’s overlap with the development of American capitalism and the natural sciences.
-She is currently working on a project that examines photographs of coal and coal mining.
+Jenna's research focuses on the history of American photography from the nineteenth century to the present with an emphasis on the development of corporate capitalism in the United States.
+Her dissertation project focuses on early industrial pictures of coal mining in Pennsylvania and analyzes the emergence of industrial photography as a distinct genre at the end of the nineteenth century.

 /jenna-marvin